THE GATHERING To Issue "Black Light District" In June

 Holland's THE GATHERING have set Black Light District as the title of their forthcoming CD, which is tentatively due to appear in June via the group's own Psychonaut Records.
 Commented drummer Hans Rutten via the band's official web site: Just returned from an exhausting 2 weeks session at the E-sound studio, Weesp, but it was worth the trip!
 I can officially announce we will release a new album (mid priced, clocking around half an hour) on Psychonaut Records.
 The first couple of months this release will only be available on internet!
 This album will contain the epic title track 'Black Light District', a song which will last a mere 16 minutes.
 It's a highly emotional piece of music, containing a lot of freedom and some great heavy melodies.
-This song didn't fit on the [planned] October release, which is still on the role.[About the planned October release]: This will be quite heavy.
-Definitely the most dark, moody but also groovy album we ever made.
+This song didn't fit on the [planned] October release, which is still on the role.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.